mhinz/vim-galore/README.md

 The big advantage over just putting that stuff in an empty buffer is that you get a nice uniform interface for browsing the entries.

-At all time there's only one quickfix list, but every window can has its own location list.
+At all time there's only one quickfix list, but every window can have its own location list.
 Both type of lists _feel_ the same, but use slightly different commands for navigation.